I am currently a PhD student in Electrical and Computer Engineering

 applications of artificial intelligence (AI)/machine learning (ML) to design

 novel therapeutic peptides and study lysine methylation.
-I have also developed
+I have also

-advisors are Profs.
+years.
+My thesis advisors are Profs.
 James R. Green (Systems and Computer Engineering) and Kyle K. Biggar (Biochemistry).

-Current reseach
+Current research

 As part of my thesis work, I apply AI/ML tools to the study of lysine